SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 Julian Assange too.
 He's not a labour organizer, he's a clown.
 A clown who did some good, but he is being persecuted for petty revenge, and to be made "an example."
-If you realize the guy Assange was not the mastermind of a free society ia document releases, you won't have any fear.
+If you realize the guy Assange was not the mastermind of a free-society-via-document-releases, you won't have any fear.

 Most people do not need to even read Wikileaks.
 You can tell most ordinary people, "There's some high corruption dude."
 They'll believe you.